State Guide

 Why Alabama is great for food trucks.

 Alabama just got dramatically more food-truck-friendly.
-In December 2024, Birmingham unanimously overhauled its mobile food vendor ordinance — application processing dropped from several months to 48 hours, the permit fee was fixed at $200, and trucks can now park at any metered space (provided they stay 150 feet from a brick-and-mortar restaurant).
+In December 2024, Birmingham unanimously overhauled its mobile food vendor ordinance — application processing dropped from several months to 48 hours, the permit fee was fixed at $200, and the designated-zone system was scrapped.
+The permit the city issues today (Ordinance No. 24-98) is a private-property permit: you may vend anywhere on private property in the city, but you must hold the property owner's written consent — a lease or a letter — for every site.
 Birmingham went from fewer than 10 active permits in 2017 to nearly 200 applications in 2024.

 The rest of the state is catching up.
 The Alabama Department of Public Health (ADPH) sets the state-level mobile food unit standards, but inspections and permits are delegated to county or local health departments.
 Mobile County (Mobile/Gulf Coast), Madison County (Huntsville), and Tuscaloosa each have their own quirks.
 Year-round mild weather, a strong college football economy, and a Gulf Coast tourism corridor make Alabama a real opportunity for operators willing to learn the local rules.